Internet in All Languages: Internationalized Domain Names

 The fixed (xn--) and changing parts of the punycode forms of IDNs have to be 7 characters in total.
 Therefore, an IDN whose Unicode form is comprised of a single character is in fact made up of seven 7 characters.
 (Example: é.com -> xn--9ca.com)

 As for IDN extensions, they were started to be used in late 2009.
 Thanks to this change, users can now register domains with extensions that are formed in their own languages.
 In this way, even Arabic domain extensions that are written from right to left can be used, like امارات.
 (United Arab Emirates), السعودية.
 (Saudi Arabia) and مصر.
 (Egypt)

 When you register a totally Arabic domain name with such extensions, you see the domain in the order of [extension].[domain name], instead of the usual alignment of [domain name].[extension].
 And the address of any page on the website is written from left to right after the domain name.
 Example: الإنترنت.امارات/index.html

 IDN extensions don’t come only in the form of country names.
 New IDN-compatible gTLDs can also be registered.
 Extensions like موقع. (“website” in English), شبكة. (“web” in English) and .网站 (“website” in English) are available for registration.

 Just like IDN domains, IDN extensions are registered with their punycode forms.
 When you register a domain name with Russian language country code extension .рф, it is in fact registered as .xn--p1ai, and for موقع. it is registered as .xn--4gbrim.

 Although IDNs have not created a global effect over the internet world due to user habits and some technical difficulties, equality of opportunity that come with the ability to register domains almost in all languages facilitates the user integration.
-Let’s see if IDN usage will increase in the future or will it fade away just like some other trends?
+Let’s see if Internationalized Domain Name usage will increase in the future or will it fade away just like some other trends?